 # 9 – This Is Gospel

-The second single from Too Weird to Live, Too Rare to Die (2013)begins with a heartbeat-like drum beat that is soon joined by Urie’s vocals, overlaid with numerous distorted and auto tuned effects.
-The heartbeat like introduction is an appropriate way to begin a track which has a deeply personal background.
-“This Is Gospel,” was inspired by the feelings of helpfulness and anger which Urie experienced after his childhood friend, Spencer Smith, was forced to leave the band due to his battle with alcoholism and drug addiction.
+The second single from Too Weird to Live, Too Rare to Die (2013)begins with a heartbeat-like drum beat that is soon joined by Urie’s vocals, overlaid with numerous distorted and auto-tuned effects.
+The heartbeat-like introduction is an appropriate way to begin a track that has a deeply personal background.
+“This Is Gospel,” was inspired by the feelings of helpfulness and anger that Urie experienced after his childhood friend, Spencer Smith, was forced to leave the band due to his battle with alcoholism and drug addiction.

 The tragic circumstances which inspired the song are perfectly reflected during the song’s chorus, in which Urie sounds simultaneously heartbroken and euphoric – perhaps due to hysteria – as he is unable to help, and must watch his friend fight his demons on his own.
 The song also features numerous Bible references, a nod to Urie’s strict Mormon upbringing.

 Despite the song’s dark background, it’s an oddly uplifting track.
 This is thanks to Urie’s soaring vocals and the catchy sing along background elements – it is as if Urie has imbued the song with all of his hopes that Smith will be able to beat his addiction.
 Though not one of the band’s most famous tracks, “This Is Gospel,”is a bittersweet Panic! essential.

 # 8 – London Beckoned Songs About Money Written by Machines